 First, make sure to try all the doors.
 If it’s an SUV, even try the hatch.
 You may find one door that you can get in.
 Don’t yank on the door handles as they can break.
 Try banging your hand along the edge of the door, which may free up the ice.
-You could try to spray de-icer or even use a hair dryer to melt the snow.
+You can also spray deicer on the door and handle.
 Or just wait until the sun comes out if that’s an option.

 Once you get the door open, wipe down all the rubber gaskets to remove any moisture and then spray the gaskets with silicone.
 This will displace any moisture and prevent door freezing.
 You should ideally do this a couple of times per year.